inspire-group/pki-resilience-processing/README.md

 # pki-resilience-processing
-Code to copute the resilience of TLS domains.
+Code to compute the resilience of TLS domains.
 See resilience-computation/README.md for more.